 A book unlike any other, created in collaboration with visual artist Alice Maher and designer Jamie Murphy of The Salvage Press.
-Having drawn its beginnings from Alice's discovery of a stone mermaid in Kilcooley Abbey, this book is woven of salmon leather, with marbled end-papers of carigeen moss.
+Having drawn its beginnings from Alice Maher's discovery of a stone mermaid in Kilcooley Abbey, this book is woven of salmon leather, with marbled end-papers of carrageen moss.
 Through art and poetry, 'Nine Silences' explores ideas of female monstrousness in Irish folkore, hybridity, desire, and shame.

 An Irish Times Book of the Year